 Bed bugs must pass through five larval stages, also known as instars, to reach their adult size.
 As they pass from stage to stage, they will shed their skins.
 And, since they require a blood meal to molt, these skins can sometimes be found on sheets, pillowcases, and pillows, where these pests travel to feed.
 They can also be found in abundance where bed bugs are nesting.

 If You Discover Bed Bugs, Take Action

-These blood eating pests multiply quickly, and a small problem can turn into a nightmare in a few short months.
-At Action Pest Control, we offer the most advanced bed bug eradication services available in the country, and we employ a team of educated professionals, using modern tools like canine bed bug inspectors, to root out and destroy these pests in all the places they hide.
+These blood-eating pests multiply quickly, and a small problem can turn into a nightmare in a few short months.
+At Action Pest Control, we offer the most advanced bed bug eradication services available in the country, and we employ a team of educated professionals, using modern tools like canine bed bug inspectors, to root out and destroy these pests.
 For more information about our services, take a quick moment to fill out our contact form and tell us about your problem or pick up the phone and give us a call.